EmmanuelDiscors/dbbackup-tool/README_Pypi.md

-# Package dbbackup to manage server databases backups:
+# Package dbbackup-tools to create base folder for dbbackup:
-- Mysql: this release
-- PostgreSQL: next release
-- Other: futures releases

-Installation:
+Installation: (this package is already include in the dbbackup dependencies) If you want to install it without dbbackup:
-- python -m pip install dbbackup
+- pip install dbbackup-tools

+Run it:
+- python
+- import dbbackup_tools.util
+- enter your folder name to hold dbbackup configuration
+- cd to your new dbbackup folder

 Configuration:
 - ajust .env to match your local configration